Photo: © Naomi Frears

 a car park in Pool, Redruth

-On the morning of Sunday 9 September, in a car park on the campus of Cornwall College Camborne, cars will gather.
+On the morning of Sunday 9 September, in a car park in Pool near Redruth cars will gather.
 A unique and temporary FM radio station will broadcast music by DJ Luke Vibert.
 A new track, Vibert’s first made using just sound from Cornwall, will play through the sound system in each car.
 The cars (each one a tiny nightclub) will be directed to park in a choreographed sequence.

 This work by Naomi Frears has its origins in a visit to the region by a German collective in 1999.
 They asked artists to choose their favourite short journey to a beauty spot, with the soundtrack of their choice.
 The excursion was filmed through the windscreen.
 Naomi, whose father had died six weeks before, asked the driver to go up to the big car park in town.
 Her trip involved parking repeatedly for several minutes.
 Her beauty spot was the car park.
 The track she chose was We’re So Lovely by Wagon Christ (one of the many names of Luke Vibert).
 The music played, the car moved a lot without really going anywhere at all and, for the first time since her father’s death, Naomi felt elated; she realised she might feel alright again.